 One thing is clear: Gerhard Kramarz-von Kohout is not the kind of person who simply calls it a day when work is over.
 But retiring to a small, quiet room to think about ideas and solutions isn't his thing, either.
 New, external stimuli, movement and change – both personally and professionally – shape his perspective of things and make him creative.
 And usually very satisfied, as he has found out.

 Should I follow his example and pursue my idea of the foldable bread basket?
 It's certainly tempting.
 We'll have to see.

-Around 200 new patent applications at Deutsche Telekom: Patents are granted for inventions that are new and creative in all areas of technology.
-They can also be incorporated in products or processes and protect the innovative strength of Deutsche Telekom's employees.
-And they are increasingly effective: the number of ideas reported to the Patent department increased from 174 in 2015 to nearly 230 in 2016.
-Of these, some 200 generated patent filings for the first time.
-And the numbers keep rising.
-In total, Deutsche Telekom boasts a portfolio of around 8,000 individually granted patents worldwide.
+Patents are granted for inventions that are new and creative in all areas of technology.
+They can be incorporated in products or processes and protect the innovative strength of Deutsche Telekom's employees: The number of inventions reported to the Patent department increased from 174 in 2015 to around 230 in 2016.
+Of these, almost 190 generated patent applications for the first time.
+A further 205 inventions were submitted to the Patent department in 2017.
+This resulted in 168 patent applications.
+Topics relevant for the future, such as 5G, Internet of Things, blockchain and IT security, were on the increase in 2016 and 2017.
+In total, Deutsche Telekom boasts a portfolio of almost 8,300 individually granted patents worldwide.